cwbusacker/c-programs/README.md

 The cpp-programs repository is a compilation of all the c++ programs that I wrote in CS124 (procedural programming), CS165 (Object-Oriented Programming) and CS235 (Data Structures) as well as for personal projects (programs not required for class).
+Each of these programs are stored in the respective directory.

-Please note that in CS165 and CS235 some of the code that is seen here was written by professors.
+Please note that in CS165 and CS235 some of the code was written by professors.
 The programs that were written by professors will have

+"Author: Brother __________"

-Author: Brother _______ at the top of the program.
+at the top of the program.
 Otherwise, Author: Chase Busacker should be at the top in the header comment.

-Also: The madlib project done for CS124 is in the process of being reconstructed.
-It worked originally, but I edited it to become more readable code.
-Please disregard its incompleteness.